US$ 237.77 million

 Total IFAD financing

-With a population of 6.315 million people as of 2018, Kyrgyzstan has experienced significant political and social instability since independence in 1991.
+With a population of 6.45 million people in 2019, Kyrgyzstan has experienced significant political and social instability since independence in 1991.
 Weak governance and entrenched corruption helped trigger political and social upheavals in 2005 and 2010.

 Nearly half of the country is pasture land – some 9 million hectares – and herding plays a key role in its economy, society and culture.

-In 2012, 24 per cent of rural households were food insecure - 5 per cent severely and 22 per cent moderately food insecure.
+In 2018, 22 per cent of rural households were food insecure, of which, – 5.1 per cent severely food insecure.

 The geography and topography of Kyrgyzstan make it particularly vulnerable to climate change.
 Drought, landslides and mudslides, floods and river erosion are all common and are becoming more frequent and intense.
 Reduced pasture productivity, heat stress and declining access to water could reduce livestock production and increase the spread of disease.

-In Kyrgyzstan, IFAD loans help reduce poverty and enhance economic growth in pastoral communities by helping poor rural people earn more and improve their living standards.
+In Kyrgyzstan, IFAD funding helps reduce poverty and enhance economic growth in pastoral communities by helping poor rural people earn more and improve their living standards.

 Activities target vulnerable households, especially women headed households and livestock producer households generally.
-We help them increase production and also move further up the value chain into processing, management, marketing, and ownership.
+Support is provided to increase production while moving further up the value chain into processing, management, marketing, and ownership.

 Projects and Programmes